Vernon E. Jordan Jr., lawyer and D.C. political power broker, dies at 85

 By 1969, Mr. Jordan was a fellow at Harvard University’s Kennedy School of Government, and the next year he became executive director of the United Negro College Fund.
 When Whitney M. Young Jr., executive director of the National Urban League, drowned on a visit to Nigeria in 1971, Mr. Jordan was chosen as his successor.

-He oversaw a budget of $100 million and traveled extensively to raise funds from corporate leaders to support job training, early-childhood education and other programs aimed at improving Black life in the United States.
+He oversaw a budget of $100 million and traveled extensively to raise money from corporate leaders to support job training, early-childhood education and other programs aimed at improving Black life in the United States.
 He joined the boards of blue-chip companies including American Express, Xerox, Dow Jones & Co., Union Carbide and RJR Nabisco, and used his access to executives to encourage major companies to hire women and members of minority groups.

 Early on the morning of May 29, 1980, after addressing an Urban League gathering, Mr. Jordan was shot in the back with a high-powered rifle after exiting a car in a parking lot in Fort Wayne, Ind.
 He was rushed to a hospital, where doctors managed to close a wound the size of a fist.
-Mr. Jordan noted that the surgeon, internist and anesthesiologist who treated him in Fort Wayne were African American.
+Mr. Jordan noted that the surgeon, the internist and the anesthesiologist who treated him in Fort Wayne were African American.

 “Now what that suggests,” he said, “is that there has been some progress.”

 President Jimmy Carter and Sen. Edward M. Kennedy (D-Mass.) went to Fort Wayne to see Mr. Jordan.
-After he was transferred to a hospital in New York, he was visited by Ronald Reagan, then Republican presidential candidate, and a host of corporate titans as well as religious and civil rights leaders.
+After he was transferred to a hospital in New York, he was visited by Ronald Reagan, then a Republican presidential candidate, and a host of corporate titans as well as religious and civil rights leaders.

 Indiana authorities arrested Joseph Paul Franklin in connection with the shooting.
 He was previously charged but never tried for the 1978 shooting that left Hustler magazine publisher Larry Flynt paralyzed and had a history of racial violence, including shooting at mixed-race couples.
 (Mr. Jordan had stepped out of a car driven by a White woman.)

 At trial, Franklin was found not guilty of violating Mr. Jordan’s civil rights.
-Years later, Franklin confessed to the shooting; after having been convicted of eight and linked to as many as 20 murders around the country, he was executed in Missouri in 2013.
+Years later, Franklin confessed to the shooting; after having been convicted of eight and linked to as many as 20 killings nationwide, he was executed in Missouri in 2013.

 D.C. eminence